mu-diff/mu-diff/README.txt

 This is mu-diff: an open matlab toolbox for solving multiple scattering problems

-mu-diff is copyright (C) 2014 X. Antoine and B. Thierry, University of Lorraine, France, and is distributed under the terms of the GNU General Public License, Version 2 or later.
+mu-diff is copyright (C) 2014-2018 X. Antoine and B. Thierry, University of Lorraine, CNRS, France, and is distributed under the terms of the GNU General Public License, Version 2 or later.
 See Doc/LICENSE.txt and Doc/CREDITS.txt for more information.